ttetrafon/practice/coding/web/react/react.md

 - [useDebugValue](https://react.dev/reference/react/useDebugValue): Used with custom hooks to display any value next to its state in the console.
 - [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus):

-- Custom Hooks:
+### Custom Hooks

 - name should be `use*` so Reacts create the appropriate hook setup behind the scenes
 - other hooks can be used normally within the custom hook